CONVENIENCE TESTING FOR STRUCTURAL PESTICIDE APPLICATORS

-The Texas Department of Agriculture is starting a new computer-based testing program for structural pesticide applicators and has contracted with PSI Services to conduct examinations.
-The program will allow those who qualify for a license to use online and phone registration beginning April 8, 2013 for exams beginning April 15, 2013.
+The Texas Department of Agriculture has contracted with PSI Services to conduct examinations for structural pesticide applicators.
+This convenient testing opportunity began in 2013 and will allow those who qualify for a license to use online and phone registration for scheduling exams.

 Twenty-three examination sites are located in Texas with each facility being staffed by employees who will monitor the exams and provide final, on-site scores upon completion.
-Exam fees are now reduced from $75 to $64 each.
+Exam fees have been reduced from $75 to $64 each.
 The increase in available exam locations is in response to growing interest and demand.

 Significant procedural changes have been made for obtaining a structural pest control license.
 Applicants must now be pre-qualified by TDA prior to registering to take examinations with PSI.